This page was updated on September 24, 2024 to include a summary and recording of the event.

 Patrick Paul Walsh, Vice President of Education and Director, SDG Academy, UN Sustainable Development Solutions Network (SDSN)

 Patrick Paul Walsh received a Ph.D. in Economics from the London School of Economics in 1994.
 Dr. Walsh is a Government of Ireland, Marie Curie (Brussels), IZA (Bonn), RSA (London), EIIR (Brussels) and REPOA (Tanzania) fellow.
-He is currently on secondment to UN Sustainable Development Solutions Network (SDSN) as Vice President of Education and Director the SDG Academy.
+He is currently on secondment to UN Sustainable Development Solutions Network (SDSN) as Vice President of Education and Director of the SDG Academy.

 Asmita Satyarthi, Chief Executive Officer, Satyarthi Movement for Global Compassion